belle2/basf2/online_book/analysis/topoana.rst

 .. admonition:: Exercise 5
    :class: exercise stacked

+   Try to remove the input ``TBranch`` objects ``nMCGen``, ``MCGenPDG_i``, and ``MCGenMothIndex_i`` (``i = 0, 1, 2 ...``) from the output root files before the program terminates.

+.. admonition:: Hint
+   :class: toggle xhint stacked

+   * See Section 5.3.2 in the user guide for the description of the setting item.

+.. admonition:: Solution
+   :class: toggle solution stacked

-   Try to understand the following setting item, add it to the card file, re-run the program, and check the changes of the output files.
+   Add the following setting item to the card file, re-run the program, and check the changes of the output files.

    .. code-block:: none